networkx/nx-parallel/README.md

 ### Setting Configurations

-You can modify the default NetworkX cofigurations to control how parallel execution behaves.
+You can modify the default NetworkX configurations to control how parallel execution behaves.

 Example :
 ```py